LearnOnDemandSystems/docs/guides/pbt/lodpbtguide.md

 -   Has a developer account with sufficient permissions to create a lab guide and modify select properties of a Lab Profile.

--   Has existing labs hosted by LODS.
+-   Has existing labs hosted by Skillable.

 -   Has a help desk support contract to pay for additional custom contract work.